-Today marks an important day in American history for all of you fellow libation lovers out three.
-It was on this day 84 years ago that prohibition was finally repealed after 13 long, dry years.
+Today marks an important day in American history for all of you fellow libation lovers out there.
+It was on this day 84 years ago that prohibition was repealed after 13 long, dry years.

 Fortunately, American slowly but surely came back to its senses and eventually worked to correct this mistake.
 On December 5, 1933, Utah became the final state needed for a three-quarters majority to ratify the 21st Amendment.
 This repealed the 18th Amendment and put an end to our nationwide prohibition.
 Once again, adults in America were allowed to legally make, sell and purchase alcohol.

 In honor of Repeal Day, we hope you practice your constitutional right to enjoy a glass of your favorite spirit today.
 Have a drink for the American brewers and distillers who couldn’t legally practice their craft for 13 years.
 Drink for the bar owners who lost their livelihood, or the bartenders who were forced to work illegally during America’s time as a dry nation.
 Raise a glass for all the men and women who had to fight for our right to party… long before the Beastie Boys ever came into the picture.
 Or just have a drink because it’s Tuesday and you can, dammit.
 Whatever reason you choose, if you imbibe today we hope you take a moment to say a little toast in honor of Repeal Day, and how far we’ve come since prohibition.

 Celebrate Repeal Day in 1930’s Style at The Cruise Room